haven04/haven04.github.io/_posts/2015-06-02-hyu-projects.markdown

 - Electronic Circuits Design (A)
 - Embedded Systems

-Followings are the part of projects I did, including term projects for the courses.
+Some of these courses required term-projects.
+Followings are the brief introductions of the projects and the capstone project for graduation.

 <div class="post-content-blk" markdown="1">
 #### 3D Model Reconstruction with a Monocular Camera (incomplete)